 Before joining Chambers, Kate graduated from the University of Oxford with a First Class degree in History.
 She then taught History at GCSE and A Level in an Academy in South Croydon on the Teach First Programme.

-Kate has gained experience drafting pleadings, negotiating and advising in a range of insurance disputes.
-She recently worked on a large, international coverage dispute which raised issues of foreign law and the scope of the policy in the context of a natural disaster.
+Kate has acted and advised in a range of insurance disputes.
+She recently worked on a multi-billion dollar insurance arbitration which raised issues of foreign law and the scope of coverage under the policy in the context of a natural disaster.

 Kate has experience of a wide range of personal injury work.
 She has drafted pleadings and assisted in negotiating and advising in a number of high value, multi-party claims.
 She is particularly interested in personal injury in the employment context.

-Kate recently represented the police in a claim brought by a member of the public for a collision which occurred while a police officer was in the course of attending an emergency.
+Kate regularly appears in the County Court in personal injury cases.
+She recently represented the police in a claim brought by a member of the public for a collision which occurred while a police officer was in the course of attending an emergency.